antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 - If the overall results are not satisfactory, we loop back to the outlining workflow stage.
 - If additional LLM functions are made, we return to the pipeline creation stage.
 - Our (human) inability or unwillingness to program transformations has a few decision steps for delegation to LLMs.

+**Remark:** We leave as exercises to the reader to see how the workflows programmed below fit the flowchart above.

 ------